 Juvenile dies in New Years Eve shooting

 Jan.
-1—A 13-year-old was shot and killed late Saturday night in Piedmont, officials say.
+2—A 13-year-old was shot and killed late Saturday night in Piedmont, officials say.

 When first responders arrived, they found a 13-year-old male gunshot victim outside the home.

 Calhoun County Assistant Coroner Jay Bowden pronounced the teen dead at 11:45 p.m.
-The teen was sent to the Alabama Department of Forensic Sciences for further investigation.
+The body was sent to the Alabama Department of Forensic Sciences for further investigation.

 "During the investigation it was learned that there was a physical altercation that took place and ultimately a gun was discharged and the juvenile victim was fatally shot," the release stated.